rakeshramesha/SMPLX_TF/README.md

 For downloading SMPL gender based models (i.e male, female) follow [this](https://smpl.is.tue.mpg.de/), for gender neutral model follow [this](http://smplify.is.tue.mpg.de/).

-Do consider clicking the star button for the project if this repo was useful in your work.
+**Do consider clicking the star button for the project if this repository was useful in your work.**

+For License please check original SMPL-X repository [here](https://github.com/vchoutas/smplx).